stripe/stripe-terminal-react-native/docs/set-up-your-sdk.md

 ## Client-side

-To give the SDK access to this endpoint, create a token provider single function that requests a ConnectionToken from your backend and hand it over to StripeTerminalProvider as a prop.
+To give the SDK access to this endpoint, create a token provider single function that requests a ConnectionToken from your backend.

 ```tsx
 // App.ts